gebbber/responsify-express/README.md

 app.get('/settings', mySettingsRoute);
 ```
-Then, in the route, you'll find the functions available on the '`res`' object...
+Then, in the route, you'll find the functions available on the `res` object...
 ```javascript
 function mySettingsRoute(req, res, next) {